Murdism/Probabilistic_Pedestrian_Trajectory_Prediction-PPTP/README.md

 We use part of the dataloader in Trajectory-Transformer,"baselineUtils.py"
 ''' git clone  https://github.com/FGiuliari/Trajectory-Transformer '''
 ### Pre-Trained
-Model_x_y_z --> Here, x represents number of epochs while x and y are the ADE and FDE related MODEL without roman numbering is combination of GMM and MSQ loss MODEL II is mdn loss only
+Model_x_y_z --> Here, x represents number of epochs while x and y are the ADE and FDE related.

+MODEL without roman numbering is combination of GMM and MSQ loss MODEL II is mdn loss only
 MODEL III is mdn and msq loss